 - Reasons to Prefer Braces

 Sometimes braces are better than Invisalign®!
-Just like Invisalign® this treatment is common in the dentistry sector and also most effective.
-Even though both treatments are most effective orthodontic treatments, there are some reasons that will make you select braces such as;
+Just like Invisalign®, this treatment is common in the dentistry sector and is also most effective.
+Even though both treatments are the most effective orthodontic treatments, there are some reasons that will make you select braces such as;

 - Complex orthodontic issues

 The use of braces is the most effective method of treating complex orthodontic issues such as overbite, open-bite, cross-bite, under-bite, overcrowding, and too much spacing.

 Braces tend to be more durable than Invisalign®!
 This is because they are made of metals or ceramic.
 It is all up to you to choose the material you prefer.
 The materials aren’t only durable, but also less expensive.

 With braces, you just need to visit your braces dentist near me after 4 to 6 weeks, so that the dentist can check the progress and tighten the wires if necessary.
 On the other hand, Invisalign® requires one to visit the dentist twice per month for a new set of aligners.